Pointing and calling: Asia

 A TRA conductor pointing and calling before closing the train door at Shifen Station.

 Chinese train engineers do pointing and calling.

 A KAI Commuter conductor pointing and calling after closing the train door at Cakung station.

 The method is widely used in Asian countries, especially in dangerous works such as elevator maintenance and railway operations.
 The Chinese variant became much more complex including pointing (using both forefinger and middle finger instead of forefinger-only as in Japan, and used when checking signals, doors, speed and other major aspects) and caution (bending the right elbow by 90° and lifting the forearm upright, used when a checking procedure is finished or caution signals).

 The method is also widely used in Taiwan by the Taiwan High Speed Rail, Taiwan Railways Administration, on the one-person operated high-capacity lines of the Taipei Metro, Kaohsiung Metro and Taoyuan Airport MRT, and since 2014, also on the Taipei Joint Bus System.

-The method was used by Kowloon-Canton Railway Corporation on the East Rail Line and West Rail Line in Hong Kong until its passenger rail operations were acquired by MTR Corporation in 2007.

 The method is also used in Indonesia by national rail operator Kereta Api Indonesia and its subsidiary (KAI Commuter and KAI Bandara) following the company's reform in 2015, and also by newer regional rail operators such as Jakarta MRT and Jakarta LRT.
-The method also used in KCIC for the WHOOSH train.
-In India, the forefinger is used for pointing and calling the signals.

-In Japan the pointing and calling has become a part of the railway culture, and is featured in many events like the opening of a new railway company, such as the departing ceremony of Osaka Metro.

 North America

-In North America, transit workers perform a similar procedure, known as "point and acknowledge".